jojedas/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

    If necessary, Odoo automatically installs the Website app when enabling this feature.

-Select a template by going to :menuselection:`Sales --> Configuration --> Quotations Templates` and click :guilabel:`Design Template`.
+Select a template by going to :menuselection:`Sales --> Configuration --> Quotations Templates` and clicking :guilabel:`Design Template`.
 On the Website Builder, click :guilabel:`Edit`.
 Drag and drop the building blocks, edit the content, and :guilabel:`Save`.

 .. image:: quote_template/quotation-builder.png
    :alt: Using the quotation builder